NATIONAL PARK SERVICE

 Filming and Photography Permit

-All film and photography permit applications require a one hundred dollar, non-refundable fee that does not guarantee permit approval.
+All film and photography permit applications require a fifty ($50.00) dollar, non-refundable fee that does not guarantee permit approval.
 Other potential charges include, but are not limited to monitoring by Rangers, clean-up and site restoration, and recovery of administrative costs.
 You may also be required to post a performance bond.

 Commercial filming permits also require the payment of a location fee (see the table below).